hasaniftikhar07/ssl-emotion-classification/README.md

 # Semi-Supervised Emotion Classification

+## 📄 Associated Research Paper

+**Title:** Semi-Supervised Emotion Classification under Limited Labeled Data: A Comparative Study of Classical SSL Methods and Transformer Models

+arXiv: (pending endorsement)

+PDF available in this repository.

+If you use this code, please cite the associated paper.

 This repository contains code for my arXiv research paper on semi-supervised emotion classification using classical SSL methods and transformer models.

 Models implemented: